 A number of main papers will address key aspects of the subject, but offers of short papers to last no more than 25 minutes in delivery are very much welcome as well.
 They should relate in some way to the theme of ‘Baptists, Gospel and Culture’.
 The proposed title should be submitted by e-mail (email@example.com) to Professor D. W. Bebbington, History and Politics, Faculty of Arts and Humanities, University of Stirling, Stirling FK9 4LA, Scotland, United Kingdom.
 Papers from the first conference appeared as The Gospel in the World: International Baptist Studies, edited by David Bebbington, and volumes representing nearly all the subsequent conferences have also been published.
 We intend that a volume containing some of the papers will again appear after the eighth conference.

 Baylor University is generously providing meals, accommodation and facilities for the three days for the remarkably low figure of $300.
-Registration will be possible before long.
+Click here to register.
 Further information is available from Dr Nathan Finn, Dean of the School of Theology and Missions and Professor of Christian Thought and Tradition at Union University, Jackson, Tennessee (firstname.lastname@example.org).